walkerab/ghetto-box-site/index.md

 The project goals:

 - **Make HTML/CSS layout easy!**
-	- Don't fight the document flow
+	- Work with the document flow instead of fighting it
-	- Keep it simple, stupid!
-- Beginner friendly
-	- Do not require the use of a preprocessor
-	- Stick to primitive, easy-to-follow components
+	- Sketching a layout should be as simple as drawing on graph paper
 - Only handle what's directly related to layout
 	- No widgets, dropdowns, popups, etc
 	- No scripting or behaviour